KazuKaku/2ServoFlapOrnithopter-by-ESPnow-WiFi-on-ESP32S3/README.md

 Code was created while interacting with the AI.
 Since the existing PMMReader cannot be used with the ESP32S3, this was created first, followed by code using the ESP-now system.

-The 2.4GHz antenna hasn't arrived yet, so a short-range connection without the antenna was tested, and it seems to be working well.

 The radio waves seem to reach about 50-100 meters, so it might be usable with a small Ornithopter.

 ![Wiring](image/260409ESP32S3WiFi2SFOV3Wiring.jpg)